What is Gesso?

 I love working on ‘gessoed’ surfaces for my mixed media, books, fine and altered art.
-It makes my work easier and the paints, pencils, and inks love it.
+It makes the work easier and the paints, pencils, and inks love it.
 Gesso adds strength to paper and journal pages and keeps the paints and potions from soaking through.
 It also allows me to cover an Oops or change my creative mind as a piece evolves.
-Black gesso can be used to unify a work before adding color.
+Black Gesso can be used to unify a work before adding color.
 Gesso can also add texture to the surface that shows through if you don’t sand it.
 Clear Gesso preserves a previous layer.

 Here are some tips for use:

 - Stir or shake Gesso before use to make sure all of the ingredients are properly mixed.

 - Have a dedicated Gesso brush or roller.
 This medium can be pretty hard on your brushes.
 I use an inexpensive, natural hair chip brush to apply it.
 If you use one of your good artist brushes, I recommend putting a bit of brush conditioner on your brush after cleaning.